Skill Demand Index

 Which roles need Google Tag Manager most:

-Other positions drive 50% of demand.
-Marketing and Data Analysis also frequently list Google Tag Manager as a requirement.
-Skills commonly paired with Google Tag Manager include Google Analytics.
+Data Analysis positions drive 44% of demand.
+Other and Marketing also frequently list Google Tag Manager as a requirement.
+Skills commonly paired with Google Tag Manager include Google Analytics and SQL.

 Depth Level Distribution